Making Exercise Healthy Medicine

 Copyright & Reprint Instructions

 Hello, You're on the web site of Dr. Bookspan.
-This is a no-ad, no-hype site dedicated to getting you back to your life - healthy, mobile, and happy.
+This is a no-ad, no-hype site dedicated to getting you back to your life - healthy, mobile, happy.
 There are hundreds of free articles here for you.
 This page explains fixing several causes of lower back pain.
+I make this available to you at no charge to you for a better world.

 Lower back pain can be easy to fix.
 Welcome to Dr. Bookspan's Health Care Reform School.
-This article will show you how to quickly stop common causes of back pain.
-Then you no longer will get the pain and your back can heal.
+This article will show you how to spot and stop several common causes of back pain.
+Then you no longer will get that kind of back pain and your back can heal.
 This is different from taking medicines or doing a few exercises to mask the pain that results.

 Not All Exercise is Good Medicine.
 Here is How To Change to Daily Healthful Movement as Healthy Medicine.

 No health insurance needed.
-Much cost, time, and worry currently spent in medical treatments are unnecessary, and often unhealthful It's not health care if it's not healthy.
-I have developed information through years of research in the lab, and put it here on my web site for the benefit of the world- evidence-based primary source sports medicine.
+Much cost, time, and worry currently spent in medical treatments are unhealthful and often unnecessary.
+It's not health care if it's not healthy.
+I researched and checked methods for years in the lab - evidence-based, primary source research, and put the results here on my web site for the benefit of the world.
 Get better and the world will be better.

 Answers In A Nutshell